We're here if you need help

 What is a direct connection?¶

-Direct connectivity is only available if you have an Enterprise subscription.
+Direct connectivity is only available if you have an Enterprise subscription that includes device access.

 A direct connection is one from a device running VNC Viewer to a remote computer running VNC Server that you broker yourself.
 You must know the current IP address or hostname of the computer, and you may need to reconfigure intermediate firewalls and routers too.